 - 1. Find the activity maximum of a set of neurons to an input.
 We assume that maximum activity occurs for patterns which match the receptive field (i.e. as with a cross-correlator). - 2.
 Define a set of neighbors around this maximum, and make these neighbors more likely to respond to that input in the future by making their weights more like the input.
-Typically the neighborhood N{C} starts off large, and is gradually reduced over time
+Typically the neighborhood N_c starts off large, and is gradually reduced over time.

 Let x be an n-dimensional vector representing a feature sample.
-Let m_i be a k-dimensional vector representing the weights of the ith unit.
-Specifically, we will use the following rules:
+Let m_i be a n-dimensional vector representing the weights of the i^{th} unit.
+Let $x(t_k)$ and $m(t_k)$ be the vector and weight values at time t_k .
+Specifically, we will follow an example by Kohonen and use the following rules: